 Only a few years ago, the world of marketing was limited to advertisements, promotion campaigns and a few other conventional and monotonous methods.
 Then social and content marketing brought a wave of changes, and with it began the era of influencer marketing.
 Brands are increasingly collaborating with social media influencers for the past five years, across channels to generate awareness.
-Thus influencer marketing grew from an ancillary marketing tactic to a $5billion+ dollar industry.

 What is ‘Influencer Marketing’?